hhuuddoo/beat-battle-website/README.md

 - Move closed battles to seperate section
 - Add voting system
 - Add '\*' to required inputs
-- Add maximum title length when creating battle
+- Add character counter to description textarea
 - Add overflow arrows to scroll div to let user know that there is more content